hasandg/mongodb-vs-postgresql-Index-crud-benchmark/README.md

 # MongoDB vs PostgreSQL — Index/CRUD Benchmark

-This Spring Boot project compares the performance of MongoDB and PostgreSQL databases using Docker containers.
+Performance of MongoDB and PostgreSQL databases with/without index using Docker containers.
+Indexes are created with different configurations to compare their performance in CRUD operations.

 ## Prerequisites